 File Structure

-The file content is divided into named sections.
-Possible names of these sections are strictly predefined and cannot be changed.
-The section name is specified in square brackets and is similar to the the Dr.Web for UNIX Mail Servers component name, which uses the section parameters (except for [Root] section, which stores all parameters of the configuration daemon Dr.Web ConfigD).
+The file content is separated into named sections.
+Allowed section names are strictly set and cannot be arbitrary.
+A section name is specified in square brackets and is identical to the name of the Dr.Web Mail Security Suite component that uses parameters of this section (except for the [Root] section, which stores parameters of the Dr.Web ConfigD configuration daemon).

-Each of the lines in the file can contain only one parameter value:
+Each line in the file can contain only one parameter:

-All parameter names are strictly predefined and cannot be changed.
+All parameter names are strictly set and cannot be arbitrary.

 All section and parameter names are case-insensitive.
-Parameter values, except for names of directories and files in paths (for UNIX-like OS) are also case-insensitive.
+Parameter values, except for names of directories and files in paths (for UNIX-like OSes), are also case-insensitive.

-Parameter values in the configuration file can be enclosed in quotation marks, and must be enclosed in quotation marks if they have white spaces.
+Parameter values in the configuration file must be enclosed in quotation marks if these values contain spaces.

-Some parameters can take multiple values.
-If so, the values are either separated with commas or specified several times in different lines of the configuration file.
-In the former case, white spaces around a comma are ignored.
-If a white space character is a part of a parameter value, the character must be enclosed in quotation marks.
+Some parameters can accept multiple values.
+If so, the values are either comma-separated or specified several times in different lines of the configuration file.
+In the former case, spaces around a comma are ignored.
+If a space character is a part of a parameter value, the entire value must be enclosed in quotation marks.

 You can specify multiple values as: